liferay/liferay-docs/develop/reference/articles/10-gradle/28-xsd-builder-gradle-plugin.markdown

 # XSD Builder Gradle Plugin [](id=xsd-builder-gradle-plugin)

-The XSD Builder Gradle plugin allows you to generate [Apache XMLBeans](https://xmlbeans.apache.org/) bindings from XML Schema (XSD) files.
+The XSD Builder Gradle plugin lets you generate [Apache XMLBeans](https://xmlbeans.apache.org/) bindings from XML Schema (XSD) files.

 The plugin has been successfully tested with Gradle 2.5 up to 3.3.